uhm-coe/insert-pages/readme.txt

 3. Insert Pages shortcode example.

 == Changelog ==

+= 2.0 =
+* Add insert_pages_available_post_types filter to limit post types shown in insert pages dialog (see FAQ for example filter hook).
+Props @noahj for the feature request.
+* Add excerpt-only display to output the excerpt without the title above it.
+Props @kalico for the feature request.

 = 1.9 =
 * Add data-post-id attribute to div container for each inserted page, now you can reference via jQuery with .data( 'postId' ).
 Props to Robert Payne for the pull request, thanks!